 The Eurasian community in Singapore may be small but it has a rich and proud heritage.
 This strong sense of community and history is captured in the galleries of the Eurasian Heritage Gallery at the Eurasian Community House.

-After being closed for more than a year for renovations, the Eurasian Heritage Gallery reopened to the public on 22 September 2019.
-Located on the third floor of the Eurasian Association, Singapore’s premises along Ceylon Road, the revamped Eurasian heritage centre consists of three different zones.
+Located on the third floor of the Eurasian Association, Singapore’s premises along Ceylon Road, the Eurasian Heritage Gallery consists of three different zones.

 As descendants of marriages between Europeans and Asians, Eurasians can trace their lineage back to the ports in the Southeast Asia region where colonial powers such as the British, Dutch and Portuguese settled.

-In Singapore, certain areas such as Waterloo Street and Haig Road soon became more closely associated with the Eurasian community.
+An interesting part of this gallery zone outlines where Eurasian communities sprung up in Singapore.
+For examples, certain areas such as Waterloo Street and Haig Road were more closely associated with the Eurasian community.

 Eurasians in the Spotlight